Norai-Ai/Launchpad-backend-main/README.md

-# NuroAI Launchpad Backend
+# NORA AI Launchpad Backend

-This backend handles the core logic for the **NuroAI Launchpad dApp**, enabling project listings, user registration, and funding operations.
+This backend handles the core logic for the **NORA AI Launchpad dApp**, enabling project listings, user registration, and funding operations.

 ## Features